Michael Block: Biography

 He received wider attention after making the cut at the 2023 PGA Championship, the only club professional to do so.
 After shooting par in the first round of the tournament, Block recorded birdies at three of his first five holes on his second round to move into joint-second place, before dropping three shots in two holes and finishing the day at even par.
 Another even-par 70 on the third round, for which he was paired with Justin Rose, saw Block move into a tie for eighth place after 54 holes.
 In his final round, playing alongside Rory McIlroy, Block scored a hole in one at the 15th hole on his way to a +1 final score; this score tied him for 15th place, earned him $288,000 in prize money (his previous top check was $75,000 for winning the 2014 PGA Professional Championship), and won him an automatic invitation to the 2024 PGA Championship.
 The only club professionals to previously finish higher at the tournament were Tommy Aycock in 1974 and Lonnie Nielsen in 1986, both of whom finished 11th.
 Block was also given a sponsor's exemption for the following week's Charles Schwab Challenge, where he finished last.

 Block did not qualify for the U.S. Open in 2023 after failing to make the by two strokes at the RBC Canadian Open, for which he was offered an exemption.
 He also attempted to qualify for the 2023 Open Championship through final qualifying, but was not successful.
 Block nevertheless secured a place in another PGA Tour event when he qualified for The American Express, by winning his Southern California section championship in late September, and was later invited to play at the 2023 Australian Open, where he made the cut and finished tied for 27th.

+Champions Tour

+Block turned 50 in June 2026.
+He received a sponsor exemption for the Dick's Open on the PGA Tour Champions, where he finished top-10.
+He tied for 5th at the Rogers Charity Classic and at The Ally Challenge, his fifth start, he took a two-shot lead into the final round and ultimately finished two strokes behind winner Steven Alker, in tied 3rd.